jdmau72/GPHY-504-Project---eBird-Map/README.md

 app.R has both R code for processing eBird observation data and Shiny R code to format the website.

 The side panel has filtering options, as well as a histogram displaying the distribution of observation hour times.
+The month slider allows a user to view observation month by month, as well as view monthly observation sequentially.

-The gallatin_county_boundary.geojson and FWP.geojson files will be added to the map in the future.
-For now, I was having trouble displaying them properly on the Leaflet map.
+The gallatin_county_boundary.geojson and FWP.geojson files have been added to the map for reference.

 ## Data Sources